IsaacPrkr/IsaacPrkr/README.md

 Take some time to look at my repositories!

 - 🔭 I’m currently working on : Converting Travel-Buddy Application from Flask to FastApi
-- 🌱 I’m currently learning : SQL + Azure Tech
+- 🌱 I’m currently learning : Azure Tech
 - 📖 I'm currently reading : The Pragmatic Programmer
 - 📫 How to reach me: parkerisaac09 [at] gmail dot com - https://www.instagram.com/isaacprkr/ - [Isaac Parker](https://www.linkedin.com/in/isaac-parker-a1477a179/)